View Other Content

 Happy birthday Ernie

 1902 - Left-back Ernie Blenkinsop was born in Cudworth, Yorkshire.
-He played 71 reds games without scoring, and had won 26 England caps by the time he arrived from Sheffield Wednesday for £5,000 in March 1934.
+He played 71 reds games without scoring, having won 26 England caps by the time he arrived from Sheffield Wednesday for £5,000 in March 1934.
 He moved on to Cardiff City in November 1937.

 2005 - Milan Baroš played his hundredth reds game as we won 2-1 at Portsmouth in a League match, with Fernando Morientes scoring before Diomansy Kamara equalised, with Luis García bagging the winner.